 As a business, having an attractive user-friendly website is essential.
 Good design matters because it showcases to your customers your brand or service.
 This makes it a useful tool for boosting your sales.
 By contrast, a poorly designed website can potentially harm business.

-Web design involves a comprehensive, holistic approach.
+Web design Northampton involves a comprehensive, holistic approach.
 You need to carefully plan and choose the layout, colours, text, font, structure, images, graphics, or interface across all pages of the site.
 To help you navigate your way to a better designed website, follow these design tips:

 1. You’ll need a plan and strategy